sforrester23/105dev-provision-ex/README.md

 - we can now edit our vagrant file by entering, below the config.vm.box = "ubuntu/xenial64" line:

         config.vm.network "private network", ip: "192.168.10.100"

+- now, reload vagrant to update what we've changed:

+        reload vagrant

 - this sets up a private local network at ip address 192.168.10.100
 - you can test if this has worked by visiting 192.168.10.100 on your browser